Standard Guidance

 NERC CIP Reliability Standards set cybersecurity + physical security requirements for the Bulk Electric System (BES) in North America.
 Mandatory + enforceable under the Federal Power Act.
 Cover BES Cyber Asset identification (CIP-002), security management controls, personnel + training (CIP-004), electronic + physical security perimeters (CIP-005/006), systems security management (CIP-007), incident reporting (CIP-008), recovery (CIP-009), configuration change management (CIP-010), information protection (CIP-011), supply chain risk (CIP-013) + physical security (CIP-014).
 Penalties up to $1.5M per day per violation.
-Quick Policy maps NERC_CIP into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps NERC Critical Infrastructure Protection (CIP) into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 US